nsg/snap-springlobby/README.md

 The lobby is used to download the actual game binaries, maps, mods and so on.

-## Known problems

-* After a connection to the server you are offered to download the latest engine, but it looks like that the server fails to find both `spring` and `libunitsync.so` even if the path is correct.
-A restart of the lobby will solve this.
-Not sure why.

 ## Tips

 * A easy way to download a mod or map to test the game, just select "Battlelist" and right click a game and select "Download map" and "Download game".
 You can now try out the game with a mod and map under Singleplayer.